bt3gl/building_blog/content/react1.md

 From [React's documentation](https://reactjs.org/tutorial/tutorial.html#what-is-react): **"React is a declarative, efficient, and flexible JavaScript library for building user interfaces.
 It lets you compose complex UIs from small and isolated pieces of code called “components”.**

+### Some Concepts

+#### Components

+Everything in React is a component, and these usually take the form of JavaScript classes.

 Starting with `React.Component`, the `render` method returns a description of what you want to see on the screen, returning a `React element`, which is a lightweight description of what to render.

+### JSX

-For instance, React developers use a syntax called `JSX` which makes these structures easier.
+React developers use a syntax called `JSX` which makes these structures easier.
 For example,  the ` <div />` syntax is transformed at build time to `React.createElement('div')`.
 You can put any JavaScript expressions within braces inside JSX!

+#### Data

+There are two types of data in React:

+* state: private and can be changed from within the component itself.
+* props: external, and not controlled by the component itself.

+A component can change its internal state directly but it can not change its props directly.

 ### OK, Just Show me React Already!